 Chemiluminescence describes the emission of light that occurs as a result of unique chemical reactions.
 In a chemiluminescence reaction, energy is released in the form of photons when electronically excited molecules, produced as a result of the reaction, relax to a stable ground state.
-The high signal/noise ratio that is achieved in these reactions makes chemiluminescence one of the most sensitive detection systems used in medical diagnostics today.
+The high signal/noise ratio that is achieved in these reactions makes chemiluminescence one of the most sensitive detection techniques used in medical diagnostics today.

-Chemiluminescence describes the emission of light that occurs as a result of chemical reactions.
-These reactions frequently involve the release of large amounts of energy.
+Chemiluminescence reactions frequently involve the release of large amounts of energy.
 This energy is dissipated in the form of photons when electronically excited molecules, produced as a result of the reaction, relax to a stable ground state.
-The unique ability of chemiluminecence to provide a high sensitivity detection system has been exploited in medical diagnostics through the use of aryl Acridinium Ester (AE) compound
+The unique ability of chemiluminescence to provide a high sensitivity detection system has been exploited in medical diagnostics to provide tests with enhanced diagnostic accuracy and reliability.
+Today, one of the most widely used chemiluminescence detection techniques is Invitron’s Molecular Light Technology which employs the use of aryl Acridinium Ester (AE) compounds.

-AE labels are stable compounds which can be oxidised under alkaline conditions to generate intense chemiluminescence.
+Acridinium Ester labels are stable compounds which can be oxidised under alkaline conditions to generate intense chemiluminescence.
 They can be detected in a simple luminometer labels such as 125I.
 Light emission from acridinium esters is rapid, the reaction being completed typically in less than 1 second.

 Since AE provides a direct labelling system, very few manipulations are required on enzyme labels, where it is necessary to convert substrates to detectable products following completion of the immunochemical reaction.
 With a measurement time of only 1 second, AE chemistry provides an extremely rapid and user-friendly detection system.